Murtaza Bhutto: Personal life

-Bhutto fell in love with a Afghan girl named, Fauzia Fasihuddin Bhutto, in Afghanistan.
-He married Fauzaia in 1980, and his brother Shahnawaz married her sister Rehana Fasihuddin.
+Bhutto fell in love with an Afghan girl named Fauzia Fasihuddin in Afghanistan.
+He married Fauzia in 1980, and his brother Shahnawaz married her sister Rehana Fasihuddin.
 They had a daughter Fatima Bhutto.
 However, the marriage ended in divorce, and Bhutto along with his daughter moved to Syria, where he married the Lebanese dancer Ghinwa Bhutto in 1989.
 Bhutto, with his wife Ghinwa and daughter Fatima, later moved to Karachi in 1990, where the couple's son Zulfikar Ali Bhutto Jr was born.

-Death

-Just before his death, Bhutto, 42, had verbally attacked the government.
-"There would be trouble if the Police tries to arrest me without a warrant," he had declared.

-Bhutto was sought by the police on the charge of inciting attacks on two CIA centres the previous Tuesday where it was thought that his party activist Ali Sunara was detained.

-On Thursday, 20 September 1996 at 6:35 p.m., Bhutto, along with six other party activists, was killed in an encounter with police near his residence in Clifton, Karachi.
-Among the dead was Aashiq Jatoi, the acting provincial chief of the Pakistan People's Party (Shaheed Bhutto Group).
-Jatoi was a brother in-law of Ghulam Mustafa Jatoi, the former Prime Minister of Pakistan.
-The injured list included six activists of Murtaza Bhutto's party and three policemen, including Superintendent of Police of Saddar area of Karachi and two other station house officers (SHOs).